republique-et-canton-de-geneve/nexus-iq-dashboard-extractor/README.md

 # nexus-iq-dashboard-extractor

-A Java application to retrieve the applications' vulnerabilities detected by Nexus IQ (aka CLM and Sonatype Lifecycle).
+A Java application to retrieve the applications' vulnerabilities detected by Nexus IQ (aka CLM, aka Sonatype Lifecycle).

 At the State of Geneva, the complete use case is the following:
 1. The continuous integration environment (at the State of Geneva, is consists in